robertorcosta/azure-docs.pt-br/articles/iot-edge/how-to-connect-downstream-device.md

 ms.topic: conceptual
 ms.service: iot-edge
 services: iot-edge
-ms.custom: seodec18
-ms.openlocfilehash: c37c3ed2031746d7c476850749bb3dc613252654
+ms.openlocfilehash: 719ec736fd2f28f8d8b3b226109bc988c872d10f
-ms.sourcegitcommit: 42748f80351b336b7a5b6335786096da49febf6a
+ms.sourcegitcommit: 12d902e78d6617f7e78c062bd9d47564b5ff2208
 ms.translationtype: MT
 ms.contentlocale: pt-BR
-ms.lasthandoff: 10/09/2019
+ms.lasthandoff: 11/24/2019
-ms.locfileid: "72176809"
+ms.locfileid: "74457127"
 ---
 # <a name="connect-a-downstream-device-to-an-azure-iot-edge-gateway"></a>Conecte um dispositivo downstream a um gateway do Azure IoT Edge

-Este artigo fornece instruções para estabelecer uma conexão confiável entre dispositivos downstream e IoT Edge gateways transparentes.
-Em um cenário de gateway transparente, um ou mais dispositivos podem passar suas mensagens por meio de um único dispositivo de gateway que mantém a conexão com o Hub IoT.
+This article provides instructions for establishing a trusted connection between downstream devices and IoT Edge transparent gateways.
+In a transparent gateway scenario, one or more devices can pass their messages through a single gateway device that maintains the connection to IoT Hub.
 Um dispositivo downstream pode ser qualquer aplicativo ou plataforma que tenha uma identidade criada com o serviço de nuvem do [Hub IoT do Azure](https://docs.microsoft.com/azure/iot-hub).
 Em muitos casos, esses aplicativos usam o [SDK do dispositivo IoT do Azure](../iot-hub/iot-hub-devguide-sdks.md).
-Um dispositivo downstream poderia até ser um aplicativo em execução no próprio dispositivo de gateway de IoT Edge.

-Há três etapas gerais para configurar uma conexão de gateway transparente bem-sucedida.
-Este artigo aborda a terceira etapa:

-1. O dispositivo de gateway precisa conectar-se com segurança a dispositivos downstream, receber comunicações de dispositivos downstream e rotear mensagens para o destino apropriado.
-Para obter mais informações, consulte [configurar um dispositivo de IOT Edge para atuar como um gateway transparente](how-to-create-transparent-gateway.md).
-2. O dispositivo downstream precisa de uma identidade de dispositivo para ser capaz de se autenticar no Hub IoT e conhecer a comunicação por meio de seu dispositivo de gateway.
-Para obter mais informações, consulte [autenticar um dispositivo downstream no Hub IOT do Azure](how-to-authenticate-downstream-device.md).
-3. **O dispositivo downstream precisa ser capaz de se conectar com segurança ao seu dispositivo de gateway.**
+A downstream device could even be an application running on the IoT Edge gateway device itself.

+There are three general steps to set up a successful transparent gateway connection.
+This article covers the third step:

+1. The gateway device needs to securely connect to downstream devices, receive communications from downstream devices, and route messages to the proper destination.
+For more information, see [Configure an IoT Edge device to act as a transparent gateway](how-to-create-transparent-gateway.md).
+2. The downstream device needs a device identity to be able to authenticate with IoT Hub, and know to communicate through its gateway device.
+For more information, see [Authenticate a downstream device to Azure IoT Hub](how-to-authenticate-downstream-device.md).
+3. **The downstream device needs to be able to securely connect to its gateway device.**

 Este artigo identifica problemas comuns com conexões de dispositivos downstream e orienta você na configuração de seus dispositivos de recebimento de dados por meio de: